dialogos-saar18/Diatica/README.md

 ## Acknowledgments
 * Professor Alexander Koller
-* the awesome Seminar group, who were always very helpful even when they were struggleing themselves
+* the awesome Seminar group, who were always very helpful even when they were struggling themselves